 What happens if I purchase a property that is valued at higher than the buying price?

 This is something we find occurring more frequently in the current economic climate.
-The banks are calling this a buyer’s market, where prices are more often negotiated below the actual market value of the property in question.

 What happens in this particular case is that the banks are now viewing the actual agreed price as the true market value.
 In other words, what the market is prepared to pay for the property is what the bank can place reliance on.